songweizhi/MetaCHIP/README.md

 1. You can either add MetaCHIP's 3rd party dependencies to your system path or specify full path to their executables in MetaCHIP_config.py which can be found in Python's folder `lib/site-packages/MetaCHIP`.

+Notes :warning:
+---

+:warning: Please make sure the ID of sequences/contigs in your input genomes are **LESS than 22 letters** .
+You can use the "**rename_seqs**" module to rename sequences, see more details with `MetaCHIP rename_seqs -h`.

+:warning: For a realiable construction of the species tree, input genomes for MetaCHIP should be with at least 40% completeness.

 How to run:
 ---